3,000 Metric Tons (≈ 3,306 US Tons) of Italian Marble Sculptures - Japanstones.shop

 Completion Year 2000 (construction began in 1988)

-Material Bianco Carrara Marble (from Tuscany, Italy)
+Material Bianco Carrara Marble (Tuscany, Italy)

 Total Volume Approx. 3,000 tons of marble